-For Slalom and Jumping, each competitor may furnish his own handle to be attached to the competition line providing he notifies the Jetty Marshall, at least three skiers on the starting list before his turn, of his wish to change handles.
-It's the skier's responsibility that the handle is in tolerance after skiing.
+For Slalom and Jump each competitor may furnish his own handle.
+The skier supplied handle must conform to Rule 5.09 other than the outside diameter.
+For a skier supplied handle, there is no minimum or maximum outside diameter.
+The skier shall notify the Jetty Marshall, at least three skiers before his turn, of his wish to change handles.
+It's the skier's responsibility that the handle is in tolerance before and remains within tolerance after skiing, IWWF rule 8 a).
+The handle must comply with all rules and safety requirements.

-The handle may be of any material.